aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-bookmarks/_index.md

 ### Show Hide Bookmark Content

 The entire Bookmark (*including the bookmarked content*) can be encapsulated within the True part of the IF field using Aspose.Words.
 It can be in such a way that the IF field contains a nested Merge Field in the expression (*Left of Operator*) and depending upon the value of Merge Field, the IF field demonstrates or hides the content of Bookmark in Word Document.
-The following code example shows how to show/ hide bookmarks.
+The following code example demonstrates how to show/ hide bookmarks.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-bookmarks-ShowHideBookmarks-ShowHideBookmarks_call.java" >}}